Latest Show

 • It has a dual-tuner, so it's possible to record one digital TV channel whilst watching another digital TV channels.
 Two can also pause live TV whilst recording another channel.

-The BT Vision box is made by Philips, as is known as the Philips DIT9719 Hybrid IP Freeview Receiver and Recorder.
+The first generation grey BT Vision box is made by Philips, as is known as the Philips DIT9719 Hybrid IP Freeview Receiver and Recorder.
 A non-BT branded version was briefly on sale from retailer AdvancedMP3players in Feb 2007, but we've subsequently been told that this item was listed in error, and the only source for this box in the UK, is directly from BT.

 Freeview over Broadband?